 8.5.
 Transferring your personal data

 8.5.1.
-Where we rely on your consent as the legal basis for processing your personal information or need to process it in connection with your contract, as set out under section 3 How we use your personal information, you may ask us to provide you with a copy of that information in a structured data file.
+Where we rely on your consent as the legal basis for processing your personal information or need to process it in connection with your contract, as set out under section 3, you may ask us to provide you with a copy of that information in a structured data file.
 We will provide this to you electronically in a structured, commonly used and machine-readable form, such as a CSV file.

 8.6.
 Right to complain

 8.6.1.
 You always have the right to complain to the personal data regulator, the ICO.
 You may also be entitled to seek compensation if there has been a breach of data protection laws.

 9.1.
 This policy was last updated on 17 th July 2018